Warfarin

 • INR ≥2 for at least 24 hours

 To start warfarin → give warfarin AND heparin at day 0.
-Continue heparin until at least 5 days.
+Continue heparin for at least 5 days.
 Once INR ≥2, stop heparin and continue warfarin alone.

 Precautions depend on the type of procedure and bleeding risk: